Narsaq: Population

 With 1,346 inhabitants as of 2020, Narsaq is the second-largest town in the Kujalleq municipality.
 The population has decreased 25% relative to the 1990 levels, and has been decreasing over the last several years.
 Most towns and settlements in southern Greenland exhibit negative growth patterns over the last two decades, with many settlements rapidly depopulating.

 Climate

-Narsaq has a tundra climate (ET) moderated by the Gulf Stream, with cool summers and cold winters.
+Narsaq experiences a wet tundra climate (Köppen: ET) moderated by the Gulf Stream; with quite cool summers and long, very cold winters.